Suzanne Balkanyi: Career

 The earliest known reference to Balkanyi as an artist, refers to her exhibiting at the Jewish Students Union in Paris in December 1948.
 While working as an illustrator in the Ménagerie du Jardin des Plantes in Paris, she continued to develop her own work, commenting wryly on Paris life in drawing, etchings, woodblocks and other print techniques.

 In the 1950s, she began to travel to Provence, and the little seaports of Brittany and Normandy.
 Later travels took her to Italy (Perugia, Venice and Siena), the Netherlands, Spain (Toledo), Israel, Morocco and Senegal.

-At her first one-woman show in 1966, she was recognised as "a printmaker of real and considerable quality" by the French artist André Dunoyer de Segonzac ("Son sens du ridicule ... révèle une sensibilité et une humanité très originale et sa technique d’aquafortiste d’une rare spontanéité qui touche à la naïveté, d’une réele et très grande qualité").
+At her first one-woman show in 1966, she was recognised as "a printmaker of real and considerable quality" by the French artist André Dunoyer de Segonzac ("Son sens du ridicule ... révèle une sensibilité et une humanité très originale et sa technique d’aquafortiste d’une rare spontanéité qui touche à la naïveté, d’une réelle et très grande qualité").

 By the time of her death, she had had some eight solo exhibitions in Paris, was a founder-member of the Society of Engravers known as Pointe et Burin Paris and had shown regularly at the Fondation Taylor.
 In London her work has been shown posthumously at the Abbott and Holder gallery.
 In August 2018, the Leicester Print Workshop mounted an exhibition of Balkanyi's work.